 - The best thing to clean your piece is a jewelry polishing cloth.
 They are widely available!
 They are awesome for cleaning chains.

-- A mixture of warm water, baking soda and neutral pH soap in a bowl.
+- For polished Sterling /14k gold filled a mixture of warm water, baking soda and neutral pH soap in a bowl.
 Soak the jewel for 10 minutes then gently scrub with a very smooth toothbrush to avoid scratches.
 Remove the item from the water and dry with a towel papel.
 If you want a extra polish and sparkle use the jewelry cloth.
 But be careful with the warm water this can’t be used with glued gemstones, pearls or color treated gemstones.

 - For non polished jewelry you can make a paste with baking soda and water and gently scrub the piece with it.
 Rinse it off and dry with paper towel.
 For very tarnished matte surface you can use a 3M ultra fine sanding paper.
 You will gently pass a little piece of tha pad in just one way.
 After the cleaning use pH soap and warm water to rinse it off.
 Don’t forget to dry with a paper towel.